joeappleton18/cda400/sessions/week2/introduction.md

 By the end of this week, you should have an understanding of:

-- Construct lists in HTML
+- Constructing lists in HTML
 - Create HTML tables
 - Understand web standards